Palm Desert Homes for Sale – City Guide

 Palm Desert Country Club

 Avg.
 Household Income: $74,000+/-

 |Cities in the Coachella Valley|

 Famously boasting 350 days of sunshine, the climate in the Coachella Valley is influenced by the geography of the surrounding areas.
 There are high mountain ranges on three sides and a south-sloping valley all of these contribute to the unique and year-round warm climate of the Coachella Valley.
 The surrounding mountains block rainstorms from coastal areas and funnel in hot, dry air from the surrounding desert.
 The Coachella Valley boast the warmest winter in the Western United States with a very dry climate.
 The city’s low humidity, makes it an ideal climate to take in the sun and get a tan or take a tour on one of the many hiking trails in the area!
 The average high temperature is 89°F (32 °C) and the average annual low is 62 °F (17 °C).

 A Golf Mecca Was Born!

 The Shadow Mountain Golf Club (1952) was the city’s first golf course and tennis club.
-It was followed by Marrakesh (1954), the Palm Desert Greens mobile home park golf course (1961), and the Pam Desert Country Club (1962).
+It was followed by Marrakesh (1954), the Palm Desert Greens mobile home park golf course (1961), and the Palm Desert Country Club (1962).
 1992 marked a milestone in home construction when the ambitious Del Webb development of Sun City Palm Desert began take shape.
-This development alone accounted for 5,000 more homes in Palm Desert once construction finished in 2002.
+This development alone accounted for 5,000 more homes once construction finished in 2002.
 The overwhelming total number of golf clubs in Palm Desert (there are over 30 and they are located within 10 miles from the city) has given it a reputation as a touchstone for golfers around the world.